 Repairing a fish tank glass crack is as easy as a walk in the park.
 With the right tools and materials, you do not need to call an expert.
 You can do it yourself, and it can be a fun project.

-Steps To Repair a Leaking Glass Fish Tank
+How To Repair a Leaking Glass Fish Tank?

 The trick is to repair it as soon as you notice the crack.
 This is especially important if you have a big fish tank.
 Leaving it unrepaired will lead to even more problems.
 The water pressure inside will continue to press on the crack, which will continue to get bigger and eventually make the aquarium shatter into pieces.

 Depending on where the damage is located, you first need to either move the fish and empty the aquarium or drain water until the water level is below the damaged area.
 After the damaged area is free to be repaired, follow the below steps to repair the crack.